aschoepe/ooxml/doc/ooxml-docx.md

   within the paragraph.
 See [CHARACTER OPTIONS](#character) for the valid options and the type of their argument.

+**image** *file* *anchor|inline* *?-option value ...?*

+An *inline* image is part of the text, like a character (and therefore may change the line hight).
+An *anchor* image is also anchored at an exact place within the text (which determines the page at which the image is shown) but can be freely placed at the page.

+Both types of images share the following options:

 **import** *part* *docx*

 : Imports the given *part* from the file *docx* into the docx object,